morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 But let's look at Story 1 in detail.
 First off, there's a problem with the timeline.
-The second AI Winter peaked around 1990, but the paradigm shift dates to, maybe if we are generous and pin it on the AlexNet paper, around 2012.
+The second AI Winter peaked around 1990, but the paradigm shift dates to, maybe if we are generous and pin it on the AlexNet paper (Krizhevsky *et al*., 2012), around 2012.
-A gap of twenty two years.
+A gap of *twenty two years*.
 That's a long time for a revolution.
 And we can't claim that machine learning wasn't already around: it was literally driving commercial products in the 1990s.
 The paradigm shift (if such it was) was *not* triggered by the crisis, but by something else.
 So, what did happen in the 2010s that laid